royoelen/hanze-python-qtl-workshop/docs/source/setup.rst

 Jupyter Notebook
 ------------

-For visualizing our results, it is convenient to have an IDE to work with.
+For visualizing our results, it is convenient to have an IDE (Interactive Development Environment) to work with.
 The examples here will use Jupyter Notebook.
-You are free to use a different IDE, but you will be on your own with regards to making this work.
+You are free to use a different IDE (like Google Colab), but you will be on your own with regards to making this work.

 Let us install jupyter-lab